zbame/hello-world/README.md

 Hellow world.

-A new repository what is my first try at githab.
+A new repository what is my first try at github.